chris-ian-jones/telford-leisure-services-front/README.md

 ## Built with

 - [Angular](https://angular.io/) - The modern web
-developer's platform.
+developer's platform
 - [GOV.UK Design System](https://design-system.service.gov.uk/) - Design system to make your service consistent with GOV.UK.
-Learn from the research and experience of other service teams and avoid repeating work that’s already been done.
+Learn from the research and experience of other service teams and avoid repeating work that’s already been done
 - [Sendinblue](https://www.sendinblue.com/) - Sendinblue’s API is used as an email router to send out emails

 ---